NYPL/metadata-documentation/workflows/linking.md

 Provides an overview of the use of [identifiers](/metadata-documentation/metadata/element/identifier/) in the Metadata Management System (MMS) to support connections to and from Digital Collections (DC) from other patron-facing systems of the Library

 {: .note }
-If a link to or from Digital Collections is absent or broken, please let us know via our [Metadata Reporting Form](/metadata-documentation/contact/form/) so we can investigate.
+If a link to or from Digital Collections is absent or broken, please let us know via our [Contact Form](/metadata-documentation/contact/form/) so we can investigate.

 ## Table of contents
 {: .no_toc .text-delta }